tweag/python-monorepo-example/2018-09-27-capability.md

 section](https://downloads.haskell.org/~ghc/8.4.3/docs/html/users_guide/glasgow_exts.html#overlapping-instances)
 of the GHC manual.

-In contrast, what the ReaderT pattern is advertising, is extensional classes, indicating what an individual function _is allowed_ to do (hence the name "capability"), regardless of how the monad is implemented.
+In contrast, what the ReaderT pattern is advertising is extensional classes, indicating *what* an individual function is allowed to do (hence the name "capability"), regardless of *how* the monad is implemented.

 ## The problem

-Irrespective of whether you are willing to twist the arm of the Mtl with `{-# OVERLAPPING #-}` instances, when programming with capabilities you will run into two kind of issues.
-The first is probably the lesser of the two, but has been a known pain point with the Mtl for a while, is that the Mtl uses the type of (say) state to discriminate layers.
-In other words: you can't have two states of the same type in your capabilities.
+Irrespective of whether you are willing to twist the arm of the MTL with `{-# OVERLAPPING #-}` instances, when programming with capabilities you will run into two kind of issues.
+The first is probably the lesser of the two, but has been a known pain point with the MTL for a while: it's that the MTL uses types (e.g. the state type) to discriminate layers.
+In other words: **with the MTL, you can't have two states of the same type in your capabilities**.

 This, of course, is not a problem if you are writing your own type
-classes: you can simply use a different class for each state.
-This leads us to the second, more serious issue: lack of inference.
-With all its faults, the Mtl gives a very comfortable environment: it defines plenty of generic instances, so that when we give a concrete monad stack, then all the instances are automatically computed for us.
+classes: you can simply use a different class for each piece of state (e.g. `MonadBalance`).
+This leads us to the second, more serious
+issue: lack of inference.
+With all its faults, the MTL gives a very comfortable environment: it defines plenty of generic instances, so that when we give a concrete monad stack, then all the instances are automatically computed for us.
 In contrast, with capabilities and the ReaderT pattern, we collect all the capabilities, and assemble a bespoke type to handle all of these instances.
 Haskell's instance resolution is simply not equipped for this.

 The bottom line is: an insane amount of boilerplate.
 Custom type class definitions.
 A slew of instances at each main entry point (where a